You Are About to Disappear

 In this subsection we’ll try to understand our perception of the properties of the world we inhabit by building an analogy with a hypothetical world, a world that consists of energetic particles, and is inhabited by cognitive beings that run at nearly the speed of light with respect to landmark objects in space (e.g., the stars).
 For the sake of avoiding circumlocutions, I’ll call these beings plasmoids.(6) Thus, plasmoids move in one direction in space against the distant stars (suppose their spatial world consists of a single dimension) at nearly the speed of light, c.
 We assume they have evolved in this world (i.e., in our universe), and the question is what the world appears to be like from their cognitive perspective.

 If plasmoids move in space at speeds nearly equal to c, space must appear to them to be “flowing” in one direction.
 If their velocities are assumed to be always very close to c, then their perception could possibly include the feeling that they do not have any control on the passage of space.
-This is because tiny fluctuations around their “normal” velocity, c, would be imperceptible by them; having evolved in a world where velocities are always very close to c, plasmoids would not have developed sensors for the very slight differences in the speed of the passing space, because such differences, being minute, would not help them to be naturally selected against other species in their environment.
+This is because tiny fluctuations around their “normal” velocity, c, would be imperceptible by them.
+Why?
+Because having evolved in a world where velocities are always very close to c, plasmoids would not have developed sensors for the very slight differences in the speed of the passing space, because such differences, being minute, would not help them to be naturally selected against other species in their environment.
 The way to understand this is by reversing the analogy and applying it to our familiar world.
 We, animals on planet Earth, did not develop sensors for the differences in which time flows, because — due to our extremely slow speeds with respect to c relative to our perceptible surroundings — such differences do not provide a survival advantage.
 Yet, they exist: the clock of a human observer that moves on the surface of the Earth runs slightly slower than a synchronized stationary one.
 Those differences are so tiny, however, that it is not biologically possible for an animal to evolve such detectors and use them for its own advantage.
-There are numerous such examples in the biological world.
-Take, for instance, X-ray vision.
-Although the bulk of electromagnetic radiation that reaches the surface of the Earth is in the visible range, as we already noted in §0.2, there is a minute amount of radiation from all the rest of the spectrum, including X-rays.
-Conceivably, it would be advantageous to be able to see in X-rays — animals with such visual systems would be able to see through objects that to other animals appear opaque.
-Nonetheless, just because X-rays are advantageous does not mean a biological mechanism must have evolved that exploits this niche.
-Not every physical feature constitutes a biological possibility.(7) Just as no creature evolved to perceive in X-rays, similarly, no creature on our planet evolved to perceive minute differences in the speed of the flow of time.
-Analogously, it seems reasonable to assume that the plasmoids of our thought experiment lack the ability to sense minute differences in the flow of space.

 Now, one may claim that plasmoids could still have developed such sensors.
 We, after all, do have motion-detectors in our brains, sensing the slightest motion (change of coordinates) of objects in space; therefore, why should plasmoids lack a similar mechanism if such mechanism is demonstrably physically possible?
-The answer is that we humans compare the new spatial coordinates of moving objects against zero, i.e., the relative immobility of other, nearby objects; while the plasmoids would have to sense a difference in spatial coordinates against a background of coordinates that change at the rate of the speed of light, c — which is a large(8) constant.
+The answer is that we humans compare the new spatial coordinates of moving objects against zero, i.e., the relative immobility of other nearby objects; while the plasmoids would have to sense a difference in spatial coordinates against a background of coordinates that change at the rate of the speed of light, c — which is a large(8) constant.
 Any small deviation from c is “drowned” by the magnitude of this constant, which makes the detection of such deviations difficult.
 It would be like trying to detect a whisper near the working engine of a jetliner.
 The reader might think, however, that c appears large only to us, while for plasmoids it may, in a symmetric way, play the role of “zero”.
 But c is objectively different from zero: it is the constant that defines simultaneity in our universe, through the relation s = c·t; and also the constant that defines the equivalence of mass and energy, through E = m·c2.
 Zero, apparently, does not possess such properties.

 Assuming that plasmoids did not evolve mechanisms to perceive the minute differences in the flow of space, what about their perception of time?
 Would plasmoids feel they can navigate back and forth in time, as we have the analogous feeling for space?
 To allow the “backward” motion in time — although by a very small degree — we need to assume an additional feature for plasmoids.
 Normally we, human observers, perceive ourselves as consisting of a large amount of inert mass, and very little kinetic energy: we perceive ourselves as being usually stationary relative to our environment.
 We can, however, produce some kinetic energy by spending a tiny amount of our mass (a process carried out in the mitochondria of our cells), and by so doing we feel we can move in space in any direction, although at very slow speeds relative to c.
 Likewise, plasmoids might convert a tiny amount of their kinetic energy into inertial mass (henceforth called simply energy and mass, respectively, dropping the adjectives for simplicity), thus slowing down their pace, slightly.
 However, their metabolism also allows them to do the reverse: decrease their mass down to zero, converting it all to energy, thus moving at exactly the speed of light.
 (By analogy, we can decrease our energy down to zero, coming to a standstill.)
 Moreover, they can pass on the “other side” of the mass–energy spectrum, acquiring a very small amount of imaginary and negative mass and energy, and a speed slightly greater than c.(9) That they acquire such exotic properties as imaginary and negative mass and energy is a consequence of the relativistic formula:

-where, if v > c, the quantity in the denominator becomes imaginary, and since 1/i = -i, we obtain an imaginary and negative m.
+where, if v > c, the quantity in the denominator becomes imaginary, so the fraction becomes analogous to m0/i; and since 1/i = -i, we obtain an imaginary and negative m.
 Energy follows suit, due to E=m·c2.
 Now, to understand how plasmoids manage to achieve small displacements in time, it is helpful to consider how we perform displacements in space.
 We do this by moving from one location to another, measuring the time t (which we do not control) it takes to do so.
-The quotient of space s over time t, we call velocity.(10) Similarly, plasmoids could decide to move “forward” in time (relative to the time-frame in which they currently are) by increasing slightly their mass (decelerating), hence decreasing their energy and speed — all the while staying in the vicinity of c and of the maximum energy(11) they can obtain.
+The quotient of space s over time t, we call velocity.(10) Similarly, plasmoids could decide to move “forward” in time (relative to the time-frame in which they currently are) by increasing slightly their mass, hence decreasing their energy and speed — all the while staying in the vicinity of c and of the maximum energy(11) they can obtain.
 They can accelerate by decreasing their mass.
 When mass becomes zero, they achieve their maximum energy and speed c, and they can then move slightly “backwards” in time by accelerating further, obtaining imaginary–negative mass and energy — always staying in the vicinity of c.
 Note that if plasmoids cannot physically distinguish between normal and imaginary–negative mass and energy, they also perceive a perfect symmetry between “forward” and “backward” motion in time; to them, it is simply motion in this or that temporal direction.

 1.4 Could time dilation and space contraction save the day?

 Let us consider the concepts of dilation and contraction from the plasmoid perspective.
-As mentioned, plasmoids do not perceive directly motion in space.
+As mentioned, plasmoids do not directly perceive motion in space.
 Nonetheless, their physicists can assure lay-plasmoids that their instruments measure a “dilation (or expansion) of space” for every observer O2 who changes their time-coordinates with respect to another observer O1.
 Here is why.

 Figure 1.1a Figure 1.1b

 Consider plasmoid-observer O1, whose time-coordinate is t0 (Fig. 1.1a).
-O1 sends a photon towards event K. The photon travels for a total time of t (from O1’s perspective), is reflected upon reaching event K at time t1, and travels back and reaches O1 at the same time-coordinate, t0 (because O1 stays immobile in time).
+O1 sends a photon towards event K. The photon travels for a total time of t (from O1’s perspective), is reflected upon reaching event K at time t1, travels back, and reaches O1 at the same time-coordinate t0 (because O1 stays immobile in time).
 O1 computes that the photon traveled for a total time-distance 2t.
 Therefore, the space s that passed while the photon made this trip is s = 2ct.
 Now consider Fig. 1.1b, which shows the same sequence of events, but from the point of view of a second plasmoid-observer, O2, who moves uniformly in time with respect to O1, and who, therefore, perceives O1 and K to be changing their time-coordinates at a uniform rate, as space goes by.
 O2 notices the photon leaving O1 at time t0, reaching K at time t2, after having traveled for a total time-distance t' > t, being reflected at K, and returning to O1, who is now at a different time-coordinate, t3.
 The total time-distance according to O2 is 2t', which is greater than 2t.
 O2 computes the total space that passed from the location of the first event at t0 to the location of the second event at t3, and finds it equal to s' = 2ct' > 2ct = s.
 Thus O2 computes a larger value s' > s for space, and claims that the moving observer O1’s space is “dilated”.

 If plasmoids observe space dilation, then, by symmetry, we expect them to also observe time contraction.
 Indeed, suppose plasmoid-observers O1 and O2 are moving at the same speed v towards a third plasmoid-observer, O, who wants to compute the difference in space coordinates between O1 and O2 (Fig. 1.2a).